1. Who can apply for Irish citizenship?

 If you are working you should include the following:

-Copies of your pay slips for 3 out of the last 6 months.
+Copies of three recent pay slips in the last 6 months.

 If you have refugee status you should also provide: